kuninethan95/dsc-phase-2-project/RM2.md

 ### New Feature Model Conclusion
 - R^2 imporved to 0.71
 - Basementyes and lot_vs_neighbor are statistically insignificant
+- QQ plot deviates significantly around the second quantile
 - Does not meet assumption of homoscedasticity
-- Next step should be to remove outliers and run tests again
+- Next step should be to remove outliers and rerun tests

 ------

 ## Z-Score Outlier Removal
-- Removing Z-Scores may address issue of heteroskedacicity
+- Removing outliers based on Z-Scores may address issue of heteroskedacicity
-- It will also reduce right skew because values on the tails will be removed
+- It will reduce right skew because values on the tails will be removed
 - Begin by testing Z-Score removal for all features, including price
-- Conclusions will not be adjusted simply because data is scaled
+- Conclusions will not be adjusted simply because data is scaled, removing outliers will alter results

 --------

     Num observations before dropping with Z-score: 21387
-    ----Dropping all rows where an outlier occurrs accross columns---- Num observations after dropping with Z-score: 18739 Num observations removed: 2648
+    ----Dropping all rows where an outlier occurrs in at least one column---- Num observations after dropping with Z-score: 18739 Num observations removed: 2648
     Num observations removed as percent of original DF: 12.38%

-    Max price observation: 1640000.0
+    Max price observation: $1,640,000.0
-    Min price observation: 82500.0
+    Min price observation: $82,500.0